-Assessment of whether contractual cash flows are solely payments of principal and interest
+Assessment of whether contractual cash flows are solely payments of principal and interest.

-For the purposes of this assessment, principal is defined as the fair value of the financial asset on initial recognition.
-Interest is defined as consideration for the time value of money and for the credit risk associated with the principal amount outstanding during a particular period of time and for other basic lending risks and costs (e.g., liquidity risk and administrative costs), as well as profit margin.
+For this assessment, the principal is defined as the fair value of the financial asset on initial recognition.
+Interest is defined as consideration for the time value of money and the credit risk associated with the principal amount outstanding during a particular period and for other basic lending risks and costs (e.g., liquidity risk and administrative costs), as well as profit margin.